 - 1 cinnamon stick

-- 1 head of romanesco or normal cauliflower
+- 1 head of romanesco or normal broccoli

 - Chop the cauliflower or romanesco into florettes and set aside

 - Simmer all other ingredients in the vinegar for 15 mins